-In conducting our due diligence, we surveyed 100% of our 2016 suppliers from whom we purchase parts, materials and components used in our products where we identified, through records or inquiries of our personnel that those parts, materials or components included, or may include, Conflict Mineral content.
-Through May 4, 2017, we had received responses back from about 87% of those suppliers surveyed.
-Of those suppliers responding, (i) about 35% have advised us that the parts, materials or components they provide to us do not include Conflict Minerals; (ii) approximately 25% have indicated that they do not have sufficient information from their own supply chain in order to respond to our request for information; and (iii) about 22% have advised us that the Conflict Minerals included in the parts, materials or components they sell to us do not originate from the Covered Countries; and (iv) approximately 11% have provided answers that may indicate their suppliers have sourced some portion of their Conflict Minerals from locations in Covered Countries.
-For these suppliers indicating that they could have sourced some portion of their conflict minerals from Covered Country sources, we have received or are in the process of receiving information to confirm whether those sources are covered by any certification program or whether those sources provide Conflict Minerals that are included in the specific products we purchase from those suppliers.
+In conducting our due diligence, we surveyed 100% of our 2018 suppliers from whom we purchase parts, materials and components used in our products where we identified, through records or inquiries of our personnel, that those parts, materials or components included, or may include, Conflict Mineral content.
+Through April 5, 2019, we had received responses back from 86% of those suppliers surveyed.
+Of those suppliers responding, (i) 38% have advised us that the parts, materials or components they provide to us do not include Conflict Minerals; (ii) 28% have indicated that they do not source materials from Covered Countries and are conflict-free; and (iii) 34% have indicated that they do not have sufficient information from their own supply chain in order to respond to our request for information (undeterminable status).
+Of the undeterminable status respondents, 9% indicated that their suppliers may have sourced some portion of their Conflict Minerals from locations in Covered Countries.
+For those suppliers indicating that they could have sourced some portion of their Conflict Minerals from Covered Countries, we have received information to confirm that those sources are covered by a Responsible Minerals Initiative ("RMI") certification.

-For suppliers returning surveys confirming that their products included Conflict Minerals, about 4% indicated that recycled materials make up some part of the Conflict Mineral content in products provided to us, however we do not have sufficient information to conclude that all of the materials used by those suppliers are from recycled sources.
+For suppliers returning surveys confirming that their products included Conflict Minerals, 4% indicated that recycled materials make up some part of the Conflict Mineral content in products provided to us, however we do not have sufficient information to conclude that all of the materials used by those suppliers are from recycled sources.

-For those suppliers who did not return surveys, we continue to work with our operating units and suppliers to obtain information where the suppliers provide major components or parts.
-We plan to do additional surveys in 2018.
-We are continuing to work with our suppliers to improve their due diligence procedures pertaining to their sourcing of conflict minerals and monitoring of their supply chain.
+We will continue to work with our operating units and suppliers to obtain information where the suppliers provide major components or parts in order to achieve 100% response rates.
+We plan to do additional surveys in 2019.
+We are continuing to work with our suppliers to improve their due diligence procedures pertaining to their sourcing of Conflict Minerals and monitoring of their supply chain.